 Author, “Consequences of a CE Shortage”, NASW FOCUS, January 2015

 Author, “Location, Location, Location”, NASW FOCUS, September 2014

 Contributing author of a chapter titled "Wage and Hour Laws: A State-by-State Survey," BNA 2005 - 2009 Supplements

 Author, “United States Supreme Court Expands Worker Protection from Retaliation Under Title VII,” Employment Client Advisory, December 2006

 Author, “United States Supreme Court Broadens Reach of Age Discrimination Law,” Employment Client Advisory, May 2005

-Nancy was recently selected as a “Top Female Attorney in Massachusetts 2016” by Super Lawyers.
+Nancy was named Massachusetts Super Lawyer in 2017.
+She was recently selected as a “Top Female Attorney in Massachusetts 2016” by Super Lawyers.
 She was recognized as a 2015 “Top Woman of Law” by Massachusetts Lawyers Weekly.
 She was also named Massachusetts Super Lawyer - Rising Star every year from 2009 – 2015.